vidyamantra/moodle-local_vmchat/README.md

 * Unzip the zip file and place the vmchat folder in local folder of Moodle.
 * Go to Site administration -> Vm chat and activate this module.

+Note:- After version upgrade clear Moodle cache and remove browser cookies to update new settings.

 change log for version 1.2
 ---------------------------